-COURSE INFORMATION LETTER University: P. J. Šafá rik University in Košice Faculty: Faculty of A rts Course ID: ÚINF/ BPO/14 Course name: Bachelor Thesis and its Defence Course type, scope a Course type: Recommended cour Per week: Per stud Course method: pre rse-load (hours): y period: Number of ECTS cr edits: 4 Recommended seme ster/trimester of the course: Course level: I. Prerequisities: fraud and must meet 21/2021, which lays Košice and its compound in the process of Learning outcomes: The bachelor's thesis s the result of the student's own work.
+COURSE INFORMATION LETTER University: P. J. Šafár rik University in Košice Faculty: Faculty of A rts Course ID: ÚINF/ BPO/14 Course name: Bachelor Thesis and its Defence Course type, scope a Course type: Recommended cour Per week: Per stud Course method: pre rse-load (hours): y period: Number of ECTS cro edits: 4 Recommended seme ster/trimester of the course: Course level: I. Prerequisities: fraud and must meet 21/2021, which lays Košice and its compo s the result of the student's own work.
 It must not show elements of academic the criteria of good research practice defined in the Rector's Decision no. down the rules for assessing plagiarism at Pavol Jozef Šafárik University in ments.
 Fulfillment of the criteria is verified mainly in the supervision process thesis defense.
-Failure to do so is reason for disciplinary action. demonstrates mastery of the basics of theory and professional terminology acquisition of knowledge, skills and competencies in accordance with the declared profile of the in solving selected fi student demonstrates ethical.
-Further detail e graduate of the study program, as well as the ability to apply them creatively field problems.
+Failure to do so is reason for disciplinary action. of the field of study, declared profile of the in solving selected fi student demonstrates ethical.
+Further detail demonstrates mastery of the basics of theory and professional terminology acquisition of knowledge, skills and competencies in accordance with the graduate of the study program, as well as the ability to apply them creatively field problems.
 The bachelor thesis may have elements of compilation.
-The the ability of independent professional work in terms of content, formal and is on the bachelor thesis are determined by Directive no. 1/2011 on the basic theses and the Study Regulations of UPJŠ in Košice for the 1st, 2nd and 2, Presentation of the bachelor thesis in accordance with the instructions of the supervisor. results of the bachelor's thesis before the examination commission. ns related to the topic of the bachelor thesis within the discussion.
-Recommended literal The recommended literal bachelor's thesis. erature is determined individually in accordance with the topic of the Course language: Slovak and optionally y English.
+The the ability of independent professional work in terms of content, formal and is on the bachelor thesis are determined by Directive no. 1/2011 on the basic theses and the Study Regulations of UPJŠ in Košice for the 1st, 2nd and degree.
+2, Presentation of the bachelor thesis in accordance with the instructions of the supervisor. results of the bachelor's thesis before the examination commission. ns related to the topic of the bachelor thesis within the discussion.
+Recommended litera The recommended literate bachelor's thesis. erature is determined individually in accordance with the topic of the Course language: Slovak and optionally y English.

-Course assessment

-Total number of of assessed studen ts: 138
+Course assessment Total number of assessed students: 153

 A B C D E FX

-44.2 28.26 11.59 8.7 7.25 0.0
+44.44 26.8 14.38 7.84 6.54 0.0

 Provides:

 Date of last modification: 28.11.2021

 Approved: doc.
 Mgr.
 Soňa Šnircová, PhD., prof. RNDr.
-Stanislav Krajči, PhD.
+Stanislav Kraiči, PhD.